shatayu/HayBox/README.md

   * There's one other issue with this, though, which is that most of the rectangle angles are not rim coordinates even if they're used in a context where a GCC user would have their stick on the rim, so this is a little more impactful than is strictly ideal.
   * That said, it takes a lot longer than that for the stick to settle when inputting a tilt.
   * It now also applies to the center, which somewhat restores polling issues if you try to go for frame-perfect full-momentum nairs.
-* Zero travel time when digital shielding and input is downward-diagonal, to make wavedashes consistent
-  * Because the button that initiates wavedashes itself modifies the ModX and ModY angles, travel time would guarantee inconsistent angles.
 * 4 frame travel time for cardinal tapping SDI (numpad notation: 5656...) faster than 10 presses/s, but not for taps shorter than half a frame for switch bounce leniency.
   * This is implemented because with neutral SOCD it's relatively easy to get double-rate mashing.
 To mash right with one full cycle per press AND per release, press right, press left, release left, release right (and repeat).
   * By merely increasing the travel time and not locking out, this mitigates SDI without significantly affecting aerial drift control via rapid tapping.